 Then, a few chapters later in Genesis we see the first time the word priest appears in the Bible.
-Now, a priest is the mediator between God and man.
+A priest is the mediator between God and man.
 And this particular priest (named Melchizedek) is called “priest of God most high.”
 What does this high priest bring with him as a sacrifice to connect man with God – bread and wine (see Genesis 14:18, Hebrews 7: 1-17 says that Christ is like this priest).
 Also, in Exodus 16 we read how God brought down heavenly bread to his people (see also Psalm 78: 23-25, 29, Wisdom of Solomon 16: 20-21) So, God coming down with bread is a significant theme throughout the Bible.
 In fact, the word “bread” appears roughly 360 times in the Bible.
-There is also countless references of bread in the Bible when we see words such as flour, wheat, and grain that describe where this bread comes from.
+There is also countless references of bread in the Bible when we see words such as “flour,” “wheat,” and “grain” that describe where this bread comes from.

 Additionally, there is a famous prophecy that Isaiah declares: “A shoot will come up from the stump of Jesse; from his roots a Branch will bear fruit” (Isaiah 11:1).

 The two words I want to focus in on are “branch” and “fruit.”
-I propose that this “branch” poetically represents the original tree of life in Eden and the “fruit” this branch produces is the fruit of life – exactly what the original fruit intended in Eden.
+I propose that this “branch” poetically represents the original tree of life in Eden and the “fruit” this branch produces is the fruit of life – the original fruit intended in Eden.
 It is significant to point out that the word “branch” in Hebrew means Nazareth.
 So, this branch Isaiah is talking about is supposed to come from Nazareth.
 Also, In Zechariah chapter 3, God says that He will bring His servant, the Branch, to remove human sin, and thus revive the human soul to its original state back in Eden.
-So, this branch will have a major role to play.
 Interestingly, God mentions that all people are sitting under a fig tree when they are called by “the Branch” out of the fig tree to remove their guile/sin (see Zechariah 3: 8-10, 6:12).